nishantguvvada/advanced-python/README.md

 ## 6. Static method

-- methods that belong to the class rather than any object of the class, used for general utility functions
+- Methods that belong to the class rather than any object of the class, used for general utility functions
-- instance methods are best for operations on instances of the class
+- Instance methods are best for operations on instances of the class
+- Static method can be accessed by the instance

+## 7. Class method

+- Class methods allow operations related to the class, takes class (cls) as the first parameter instead of self
+- Best for class level data
+- Class method can be accessed by the instance
+- EXTRA: HOW TO MAKE A METHOD INACCESSIBLE TO INSTANCES: Use `if not isinstance(cls, type): raise TypeError`